JSONScript/jsonscript/README.md

 JSONScript is created to manage scripted execution in remote systems to avoid the latency between requests.

 It uses JSON as its representaion format for both data and control structures, being similar to lisp (homoiconic).
 It implements control structures that are somewhat similar to JavaScript.
 It is fundamentally asynchronous and concurrent without the need to use any special keywords for it.
-It is extremely flexible and powerful as it allows to define functions, macros and to manipulate the script during it's execution.
+It is extremely flexible and powerful as it allows to define and pass functions and closures, macros and to manipulate the script during it's execution.
 At the same time it is simple as it doesn't define or create any data structures apart from those that are created in the result of the JSONScript script execution.
 All the actual processing in the remote system is done synchronously or asynchronously by the executors supplied by the host environment.

 ## Project state